-- Type(s) of materials removed;

 - Disposal site(s);

 - Problems noted;

 - Illegal/illicit connection detected;

 - Corrective action required;

 - Date corrective action was taken;

 - Photographs;

 - Additional field notes; and

 - Drawings and maps.

-Records of maintenance inspections and activities can be found at P&EAD or FMD.
+Records of maintenance inspections and activities can be found at the P&EAD or FMD.